Kalpa-Services/mmg-wp-plugin-docs/docs/quick-start.md

 ## Configure the plugin

 - Go to 'Settings' > 'MMG Checkout' to configure the plugin.
+- Copy the Callback URL and send it to the MMG team for them to configure your store's **response and error URLs**.
 - Enter your MMG Merchant credentials:
   - Merchant Name (if different from site title)
   - Live Client ID